ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

    Again, you may want to tweak the forward search delay time (somewhere from from 50ms to 300ms should suit most users) until refocus works properly on your window manager and hardware.

 ## Skim (read this on macOS)
-*It is also possible to use Zathura on macOS; if you would prefer this, scroll down to the section [Bonus: Zathura on macOS](#bonus-zathura-on-macos).*
+*It is also possible to use Zathura on macOS for Macs with Intel processors; if you would prefer this, scroll down to the section [Zathura on Intel Macs](#zathura-on-intel-macs).*

 Here is how to set up Skim to work with Vim/Neovim running VimTeX.
 Some of the steps are the same as for Zathura on Linux, so excuse the repetition: